Heyyassinesedjari/SnakeGame/README.md

 * Just download the SnakeGame.jar file
 * Run it
 * Start playing with the arrows keys.
+* If the snake's head collides with his own body or the borders you lose.
-* If you lose, just close it and re-open it (I will add a restart button possibly)
+* Then, just close it and re-open it (I will add a restart button possibly).

 #### References:
 Bro Code - Java snake game 🐍: https://www.youtube.com/watch?v=bI6e6qjJ8JQ